Get MTD for Income Tax ready

 Here's how to improve collaboration in a small business:

-• Hold regular check-ins: Brief daily or weekly meetings keep everyone on the same page.
+• Hold regular check-ins.
+Brief daily or weekly meetings keep everyone aligned.

 Even small improvements in how your team works together can save hours each week.